Province of Pomerania (1653–1815): Gain of southern Swedish Pomerania

 During the Great Northern War, Stettin was sieged by Russian and Saxon forces led by prince Menschikov, and surrendered on 29 September.
 According to the Treaty of Schwedt on 6 October, Menschikov was paid his war costs by Prussia, and Stettin was occupied by Holstein and Brandenburg troops.

 On 12 June 1714, king Friedrich Wilhelm I of Brandenburg-Prussia concluded a treaty with the Russian Empire confirming her gains in Swedish Ingermanland, Karelia and Estonia, and in turn received Russian confirmation of his gains in southern Swedish Pomerania.

 On 22 November 1714, King Charles XII of Sweden returned from Turkey to lead the Swedish defense in Pomerania in person.
 In turn, Holstein's forces in Stettin were arrested as a Swedish ally by Prussia.
 In February 1715, Charles seized Wolgast in an advance to reestablish Swedish control in Western Pomerania.

 On 1 May 1715, Prussia officially declared war on Sweden.
 In the same month, Hanover and Denmark joined the Russian-Prussian treaty of 1714.
 The allied forces subsequently occupied all of Pomerania except for Stralsund.
 In the Battle of Stralsund Charles XII of Sweden led the defense until 22 December 1715, when he evacuated to Lund.

 In the Treaty of Stockholm, concluded on 21 January 1720, Prussia was allowed to retain its conquest, including Stettin.
 By this, Sweden ceded the parts east of the Oder River that had been won in 1648 as well as Western Pomerania south of the Peene river (Old Western Pomerania or Altvorpommern) and the islands of Wollin and Usedom to Brandenburg-Prussia in turn for a 2 million Taler payment.

 The capital was then moved to Stettin.

 Seven Years' War

 After the Battle of Zorndorf in 1759 (Seven Years' War), Russian troops made their way into Pomerania and laid a siege on Kolberg.
 When Kolberg withstood, the Russian troops ravaged Farther Pomerania.
 Sweden and Russia invaded Brandenburgian Pomerania throughout the years 1760 and 1761.
 Kolberg was again made a target, withstood a second siege, but not the third one in 1761.
 In the winter of the same year, the Russian troops made Farther Pomerania their winter refuge.
 In 1762, Prussia made peace with Sweden and Russia.

-Brandenburgian Pomerania was left ravaged and the civilian death toll amounted to 72,000.
+The province of Pomerania was left ravaged and the civilian death toll amounted to 72,000.
+About 20 percent of the population in the province of Pomerania died, atrocities were committed and a food shortage followed.